 Understand the data

 In addition to surveys, you may also want to request referrals from your top clients.
-However, directly asking them to spread the word, or for names of people in their network who may benefit from your services, could make them uncomfortable.
-Instead, consider connecting with them on social networks, offering limited-time incentives, or hosting or sponsoring an event where they can bring family and friends.
+The same Manta/BIA Kelsey survey reports that repeat customers spend 67 percent more than new customers.
+Consider connecting with your loyal customers on social networks, offering limited-time incentives, or hosting an event where they can bring family and friends.
 The key is to do your homework ahead of time to know who is in your clients’ networks, what their needs might be and how they like to do business.

 To better know your customers, Deutsch recommends closely tapping into available information, starting with what you might already know from your records—how long they have been a customer and how much they typically spend.
 This lets you sort out your top-tier—and often top-referring—clients from others and target your efforts to reach the right people.